 Fortunately, there are various self-help resources to help you get started.
 These are comprehensive, but they can be a little complicated and hard to understand.

 The Wix Editor is a great alternative to the Jimdo Creator if you’re looking for design flexibility and creative freedom.
 It allows you to customize pretty much every aspect of your website, comes with an industry-leading selection of design tools, and provides a level of code access.
+Read our full Wix website builder review to learn more about this platform.

 If you’re looking for a beginner-friendly alternative to the Jimdo Dolphin, consider Site123.
 It comes with a very intuitive editor, a great selection of customization features, and a decent template library to get you started.
+To find out more, read our Site123 review.

 At the end of the day, we were a little disappointed with Jimdo and its two website builders.
 The Dolphin builder is a good option if you’re an absolute beginner who just wants to get online, but it comes with extremely limited editing tools.
 And the Creator isn’t nearly as flexible as Jimdo led us to believe.
-It was confusing and didn’t offer anything close to the editing capabilities of competitors like Wix or the Gator Builder.
+It was confusing and didn’t offer anything close to the editing capabilities of competitors like Wix or HostGator.

-On top of this, Jimdo’s customer service leaves a lot to be desired and its prices are relatively high.
+On top of this, Jimdo’s customer service leaves a lot to be desired, and its prices are relatively high.
 By all means, sign up for a free plan and try the two editors for yourself, but we just can’t recommend paying for this builder.